Micaxs/streamsource/README.md

-# streamsource
+# StreamSource
-A simple project to make streaming available to companies and organizations to stream their provided content.
-Just a fun side project to see if I was capable of doing soemthing with NodeJS.
+Just a fun side project to see if I was capable of doing something with NodeJS to be able to stream with OBS or any other form that pushes rtmp to server and then being encoded into HLS to be viewed in a web player capable of HLS streaming.

-- Angular8
+- Angular
 - NodeJS
 - NGINX
 - Bash